WebLang Questions & Answers Logo

 How does Rust ensure memory safety without a garbage collector?

-Rust ensures memory safety without a garbage collector through its ownership model, which enforces strict rules about how memory is accessed and managed.
-This model uses concepts like ownership, borro…
+Rust ensures memory safety without a garbage collector through its ownership model, which is enforced at compile time.
+This model uses concepts like ownership, borrowing, and lifetimes to manage memor…

 Read More →